Yilkalg3/SEBALI_IPA/README.md

 # SEBALI_WP
-A framework to assess small-scae irrigation performance using Google Earth Engine
+A framework to assess small-scale irrigation performance using Google Earth Engine